 I will stress this again and again throughout this article: If you are looking at buying a used helmet and something just doesn’t feel right with the helmet, or your gut tells you to walk away, follow your instincts and walk away.

 Inspect The Entire Helmet

-- Run your hand over the shell, feel for bumps and cracks that may have been painted over or sealed.
+Run your hand over the shell, feeling for bumps and cracks that may have been painted over or sealed.

-- Pull out the inner lining and inspect the EPS foam, looking for melted spots or dimples in the foam that may tell of overheating or wear of the foam.
+Pull out the inner lining and inspect the EPS foam, looking for melted spots or dimples in the foam that may tell of overheating or wearing of the foam.

 Most importantly, every helmet should have a tag on the lining and a sticker on the EPS foam that has its manufacturing date and composition details.
 If it’s a polycarbonate helmet, those last approximately four years with standard use.
 A composite helmet will last up to 7 years depending on usage.

 Jim Pruner and Cameron Martel from webBikeWorld went to Snell, a leading third-party helmet testing and certification organization, and on the subject of helmet age, Snell commented that age is less a factor compared to the condition and use of the helmet.

 Helmets Are One Use Only

 A helmet is designed to perform its primary function, that of protecting your head, once.
 If someone is listing a helmet for sale and while you’re inspecting it they mention “I bumped my head once wearing it on (list item here),” walk away from the sale.
 They’re probably worried you will find a repaired crack or damage to the interior foam and will say they stood up of their bike too quickly and hit their head on a tree branch or something similar to explain it.